amsibert-fmms/Genealogy/Docs/Core_Docs/API_REFERENCE.md

 ### 2.3 Obtaining a Token

 Token creation depends on deployment configuration.
-Tokens may be issued via:
+Tokens may be generated via:

 - Django admin
 - A token-generation endpoint (if implemented)
-- A management command
+- Management command

-See the setup instructions in `Developer_Docs/CONFIGURATION.md`.
+See `Developer_Docs/CONFIGURATION.md`.

 ### 2.4 Unauthenticated Endpoints

+Future versions may include unauthenticated endpoints for:

+- Health checks
+- Basic metadata

-Most endpoints require authentication.
+All genealogical endpoints require authentication.
-Unauthenticated access may be provided in the future for system health checks or metadata endpoints.

 ---